 Rowan University’s M.A. in Applied Behavior Analysis provides students with the necessary coursework for certification as a Board Certified Behavior Analyst (BCBA).
 Applied Behavior Analysis is one of the most effective and frequently utilized treatment approaches for individuals with special needs, including those with developmental disabilities and autism.
 This program has an excellent reputation, and includes a strong basis in experimental analysis with full-time faculty members trained in this area.

 The M.A. in Applied Behavior Analysis degree program requires the completion of 31 semester hours (S.H.).
 It is designed for working students (i.e., evening classes) and can be completed in 4 semesters for full-time students.
-There is no thesis requirement; however, an experimental research project is required.

 The following courses make up the M.A. in Applied Behavior Analysis program.